openvm-org/openvm/docs/crates/vm.md

 - **Trace Generation:** This is done by calling `InstructionExecutor::<F>::execute()` which computes and stores execution records and then `Chip::<SC>::generate_air_proof_input()` which generates the trace using the corresponding records.

-There is a `struct VmOpcode(usize)` to protect the global opcode usize.

 ### Phantom Sub-Instructions